Dress You Up: Live performances

-On March 20, 2015, the singer appeared on The Ellen DeGeneres Show to promote her thirteenth studio album Rebel Heart, and sang "Dress You Up" with host Ellen DeGeneres.
-Dressed in matching white bathrobes, DeGeneres added "cheeky" responses to the lyrics as Madonna sang.
-That same year, a slow, cumbia and salsa-fueled medley of "Dress You Up", "Into the Groove", and "Lucky Star" (1983) was included on the Rebel Heart Tour.
-The number featured Day of the Dead iconography and found Madonna, decked out in a long dress with a black shawl and a black hat, joined by a Mexican-themed dance crew.
-Billboards Joe Lynch opined that, "the maracas might have been a little much, but the crisp Spanish guitar successfully made the songs sound newly organic".
-The performance at the March 19–20, 2016 shows in Sydney was recorded and released in Madonna's fifth live album, Rebel Heart Tour (2017).
+On March 20, 2015, Madonna appeared on The Ellen DeGeneres Show to promote her thirteenth studio album Rebel Heart, performing "Dress You Up" alongside host Ellen DeGeneres.
+Dressed in matching white bathrobes, DeGeneres interjected playful responses to the lyrics while Madonna sang.
+A slow, Latin-inspired medley combining "Dress You Up", "Into the Groove" (1985) and "Lucky Star" (1983) was performed during the Rebel Heart Tour, featuring Day of the Dead–themed visuals, and Madonna donning a black dress, hat, and shawl.
+Billboards Joe Lynch praised the Spanish guitar arrangement, though he felt the maracas were "a little much".
+This rendition was included on the 2017 Rebel Heart Tour live album.

 Covers

-In 1999, "Dress You Up" was used by Gap in a TV spot for vests, and sung by Alex Greenwald, Rashida Jones, Monet Mazur, and Jason Thompson; the music was remixed by the Dust Brothers.
-In 2007, it was covered by American bands Apollo Heights, and Zolof the Rock & Roll Destroyer and Reel Big Fish; the former's rendition was included on the tribute album Through the Wilderness, while the latter's was recorded for Duet All Night Long.
-An additional cover was done in 2008 by British singer Kelly Llorenna.
-A mashup of Elton John's "The Bitch Is Back" (1974) and "Dress You Up" ―performed by Blake Jenner and Alex Newell― was included on "Feud" (2013), the sixteenth episode of the fourth season of American musical television series Glee.
+In 1999, "Dress You Up" was featured in a television advertisement for Gap promoting its line of vests.
+The song was performed by Alex Greenwald, Rashida Jones, Monet Mazur, and Jason Thompson, with the music remixed by the Dust Brothers.
+In 2007, it was covered by American bands Apollo Heights and Zolof the Rock & Roll Destroyer, as well as Reel Big Fish; Apollo Heights' version appeared on the tribute album Through the Wilderness while Reel Big Fish recorded their rendition for Duet All Night Long.
+British singer Kelly Llorenna released a cover of the song in 2008 as an extended play featuring several remixes.
+A mashup of Elton John's The Bitch Is Back" (1974) and "Dress You Up", performed by Blake Jenner and Alex Newell, was later featured in "Feud" (2013), the sixteenth episode of the fourth season of the American musical television series Glee.